 The IEEE 802.3TM Ethernet Working Group has developed more than 75 standards over the years addressing various Ethernet user requirements and technical issues, helping to make Ethernet one of the most widely used networking technologies ever invented.
-IEEE 802.3 is part of a diverse collection of standards known as IEEE 802 which addresses a broad array of connectivity protocols and applications, developed by thousands of technical experts over more than 40 years.
+IEEE 802.3 is part of a diverse family of specifications developed by the IEEE Computer Society's IEEE 802 LAN/MAN Standards Committee which develops a broad array of technical networking standards.
+IEEE 802 LMSC is comprised of thousands of technical experts diligently developing the collection over more than 40 years.